 The "Auto-Address" Command is used to change the Unit ID of the addressed device to a random value.
 This command is intended to be used for detecting Duplicate IDs as described in Section 18.6.
-Note that the addressed device must first have write protection disabled in order for this command to take effect.
+Note that the addressed device must first have been placed into the Setup Mode for this command to take effect.
 The "Auto-Address" Command has a Message Data ID of 0x06 and has the following syntax: